 It will virtually ALWAYS be cheaper per token to run Kimi in a giant warehouse running constantly at 90% capacity than it is to run a local version that will be idle 90% of the time.

-The math is brutal.
-A $3,299 mini PC, even amortized over three years, comes to about $90 per month before electricity.
-For $90 a month I can run roughly 18,000 average chat exchanges through the Claude or Gemini API at current rates, or sit comfortably under the Claude Pro $20 plan with room left over.
-Local inference is rarely cheaper if you’re being honest with yourself about how much you actually use it.
+The single-purpose math: a $3,299 mini PC, amortized over three years, comes to about $90 a month before electricity.
+At $90 a month you can buy roughly 18,000 average chat exchanges through the Claude or Gemini API, or sit comfortably under the Claude Pro $20 plan with room left over.

-2. The mental model shift.
-This one I find personally compelling.
-Another r/LocalLLaMA quote, slightly paraphrased: “Owning the hardware shifts your relationship from ’every prompt costs me money’ to ‘I have free tokens, let me try this.’”
-If you’re the kind of person who hesitates to send a message to Claude because you’re watching the API meter tick, having local inference unlocks a different way of working.
+The mental model shift.
+Another r/LocalLLaMA quote, slightly paraphrased: “Owning the hardware shifts your relationship from ‘every prompt costs me money’ to ‘I have free tokens, let me try this.’”
+If you hesitate to send a message to Claude because you’re watching the API meter tick, having local inference changes how you work.
 I noticed this with my own setup.
 I throw way more half-baked ideas at a local model than I ever did at a paid API.

-If neither of those applies to you, save the $3,299.
+If you’re a casual single-purpose user and privacy isn’t a hard requirement, save the $3,299.
 Use Claude Pro or one of the free-tier API rotations and put the money into something else.

 My picks at each tier